 Every year The fresher real estate photographers can earn $40,000, and high-quality real estate photographers make between $40,000-$90,000.
 If you want to obtain more, you can give lectures and materials on real estate photography, such as online or printed books.
-You can make 3d tour and real estate video also and it brings me around $6000 per month.
+You can make 3d tours and real estate video also and it brings me around $6000 per month.

 There are some styles and techniques that can be used for real estate photography, and you have to master all of them.
 Additionally, For doing real estate photography, you need to keep in mind a few things.

 And the thing is: Don’t think you are photographing for yourself because you are working for your real estate photography clients; And you don’t need to take all of your gears, just take only one gear; You need to be more creative for doing photography.
 And remember that the angles, composition, and perspective.

 Moreover, You have to be technical about exposure, color matching, HDR effect, and exposure blending; Also You need to be aware of real estate photo post-processing techniques.

 You may read: